TIMELINE-The battle for British supermarket group Morrisons | Business

 TIMELINE-The battle for British supermarket group Morrisons

+July 22 Scheme document outlining Fortress' offer is published and Aug.
+16 set for Morrisons' shareholders to vote on offer.
 Aug.
-6 Morrisons agrees to improved offer worth 6.7 billion pounds from Fortress consortium and adjourns shareholder meeting to vote on offer to Aug.
-27. Aug.
-9 Takeover Panel extends CD&R's "put-up or shut-up" deadline to Aug.
+6 Morrisons agrees to an improved offer worth 6.7 billion pounds from Fortress consortium and adjourns until Aug.
+27 a shareholder meeting to vote on the offer.
+Aug.
+9 Takeover Panel extends CD&R's "put-up or shut-up" deadline until Aug.
 20.

 - Country: